Financial Markets Classification

 Markets are categorized by the type of claim the investors have on the assets of the entity in which they have made the investments.
 There are broadly two kinds of claims, i.e. fixed claim and residual claim.
 Based on the nature of the claim, there are two kinds of markets, viz.

 Debt market refers to the market where debt instruments such as debentures, bonds, etc. are traded between investors.
-Such instruments have fixed claims, i.e. their claim in the assets of the entity are restricted to a certain amount.
+Such instruments have fixed claims, i.e. their claim in the assets of the entity is restricted to a certain amount.
 These instruments generally carry a coupon rate, commonly known as interest, which remains fixed over a period of time.

 In this market, equity instruments are traded, as the name suggests equity refers to the owner’s capital in the business and thus, have a residual claim, implying, whatever is left in the business after paying off the fixed liabilities belongs to the equity shareholders, irrespective of the face value of shares held by them.